top of page

 CONNOR

-Who are you really?
-Why’d you follow me here?
+Why’d you even follow me here?

 LINDSAY